 This web page explores is meant by the term feedback?
-It presesnts UCDs feedback strategies.
+It presents UCDs feedback strategies.
 It also explores how to give feedback to students and ideas to support incremental development of feedback.

-This six page resource highlights six feedback strategies on students’ assessment.
-It encompasses feedback given from staff to students and where students self-monitor, review and critically evaluate their own and/or their peers’ work.
-It sets outs different technologies to support these strategies.
+This resource highlights six feedback strategies on students’ assessment.
+It encompasses feedback given from staff to students and where students self-monitor, review and critically evaluate their own and/or their peers’ work, it sets outs different technologies tosupport these strategies.